memtrip/eos-swift/README.md

 - [Developed by memtrip.com](http://memtrip.com)

 ### Vote for memtripblock
-If you find this app useful, please vote for [memtripblock](https://www.memtrip.com/code_of_conduct.html) as a block producer.
+If you find this SDK useful, please vote for [memtripblock](https://www.memtrip.com/code_of_conduct.html) as a block producer.
 We are committed to open sourcing all the software we develop, let’s build the future of EOS on mobile together!